 Continuing With Keywords & Writing

-The two main things you need to do from here on out is figure out how to actually do the research.
-I used Jaaxy for many years, and still recommend it.
-I also use SEMrush but it's a bit more advanced as well as more expensive.
+The two main things you need to do from here on out is see how to actually do the research.
+I used Jaaxy (review) for many years, and still recommend it.
+Scroll to the bottom of this page to see some Jaaxy tutorials.

 In the next lesson we're going to learn how to find products to promote and how to write product reviews.
 For guidance on how to outline and write an article for your website, please see the tutorial on writing a keyword targeted blog post.